 In Latvia minimum monthly wage is set every year by the Cabinet of Ministers.
 The minimum wage rule covers employees in all sectors.
 It is not differentiated between the types of employees.
-The level of minimum (gross) monthly wage was 360 EUR in 2015, 370 EUR in 2016, 380 EUR in 2017 and 430 EUR in 2018.
+The level of minimum (gross) monthly wage was 370 EUR in 2016, 380 EUR in 2017 and 430 EUR in 2018 and 2019.
 The simulation of the minimum wage is switched off in the baseline.